Business rate reductions

 - The sole public house and the sole petrol filling station in a qualifying settlement, whose rateable value is less than £12,500

-From 1 April 2017 the 50% award is doubled to 100% by local authorities using their local discount powers.
+From 1 April 2017 and ending on the 31 March 2024 the mandatory award was 50% which was doubled to 100% by local authorities using their local discount powers.

 What are rural areas and qualifying settlements?